 Thinking of digging up your past with Ancestry.com?
 Here are some commonly-mentioned advantages and shortcomings of this website.

-Sometimes, the hard copy is the only copy -- As digitization technology is relatively new, the documents you need to do a genealogy search may not be on Ancestry.com yet.
+Sometimes, the hard copy is the only copy — As digitization technology is relatively new, the documents you need to do a genealogy search may not be on Ancestry.com yet.
 While the website may help you get started, you may have to do things the old-fashioned way and visit a local record-keeping facility, such as a library, courthouse, museum, etc.

-You pay for what you get -- The subscriptions for access to the record databases on Ancestry.com are expensive.
+You pay for what you get — The subscriptions for access to the record databases are expensive.
 A six-month subscription at $13 per month only gets you access to records based in the United States.
 If you want records from other countries, the price jumps to $35 a month.
 Plus, some of this information can be found in other places and won’t cost you as much money, if they cost you anything (see above point).

 Ancestry.com is a great training ground to learn about genealogy and put your heritage-tracking skills to the test.
-As you explore your “hints”, build family trees, read historical records, and compare notes with fellow Ancestry.com users, you’ll hopefully get a better sense of what you should be looking for when it comes to piecing together your past.
+As you explore your “hints”, build family trees, read historical records, and compare notes with fellow users, you’ll hopefully get a better sense of what you should be looking for when it comes to piecing together your past.

 It’s not the be-all and end-all of lineage research, though; the information it has only goes back so far in time, and it might not have the information you’re looking for at all (at least not yet).
-Try it out and see if tracking your family history is something that you like to do; if it is, you can use Ancestry.com as a starting point for learning how to do your own legwork.
+Try it out and see if tracking your family history is something that you like to do; if it is, you can use it as a starting point for learning how to do your own legwork.